turingschool/front-end-curriculum/lessons/redux-round-two.md

 ```

 #### `<Filter />`
 Next is the Filter container component.
 Remember we created three different filters that are displayed as links for `all`, `active`, or `completed`.
 The component needs to know which filter has been selected.

+`touch containers/Filter.js`

 ```
 import { connect } from 'react-redux'